ProxiBlue/m2-hyva-playwright/README.md

 | <code>**yarn report**</code>     | to serve default report                                                                 |
 | <code>**yarn allure**</code>     | to serve allure report                                                                  |

-**_Note:_** By default the tests are run in <code>headless</code> mode.
+**:exclamation:_Note:_** By default the tests are run in <code>headless</code> mode.
 Screenshots will not be captured in this mode as it causes problems during validation between headless and headed mode.
 For validating screenshots, change the below in <code>playwright.config.js</code>

 | Field      | Value   |
 | ---------- | ------- |